Radis7Noir/pokemon-bw-ap-tracker/README.md

 ```

 ## Pokésearch
-While connected to a slot, you can search for a specific Pokémon by entering its Pokédex ID and clicking the enter button.
+While connected to a slot, you can search for a specific Pokémon by entering its Pokédex ID and clicking on the Enter button.
 You can find a list of all IDs [here](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number).
 When performing a search, the map settings will change to only show the encounter slots that contain the searched Pokémon.
 Adjust the Encounter Tracking and Locations options in the Tools grid to cancel a search.
 Some useful IDs:
 - `585` (Deerling)
 - `251` (Celebi)